 In reality, they are little pebbles in the road that I could drive right over.
 Don’t let those pebbles derail you.
-Tell those pebbles who’s boss!
-Learn to enjoy the waiting, the interruptions, and the detours.
+Take a step back and recognize their smallness.
+Take a step away and refocus on what is unchanging and steady––God, your status as loved, the persistent beauty of the world around you.
+Practice appreciating the waiting, the interruptions, and the detours.
 They can become surprisingly great parts of your day.

 You could give this voice many labels.
 Perfectionism.
 Ambition.
 The world.
 Your intense parent.
 Whatever.
 The label isn’t important.
 What matters is, the message isn’t true.